 Use Landing Pages and Forms to Gather Important Policyholder Information

 Email nurture campaigns are a great way to educate your contacts over time, but what can you do when you don’t have the right information to help you deliver relevant content?
 Simple!
-Gate your content behind landing pages and forms that you can share via social, through paid digital advertising, and your website.
+Gate your content behind landing pages and web forms that you can share via social, through paid digital advertising, and your website.

 Create a landing page that provides your contacts with a brief summary of the content they’ll receive.
 This usually includes a brief intro paragraph outlining the challenge your content helps solved, followed by 3-5 bullet points summarizing what the prospective policyholder will learn by downloading the asset.
 You should aim to keep your form to only 2-3 fields to make it as easy as possible for your visitors to access the content they need.
 Lastly, include a strong and prominent CTA above your form and a briefer version as a button below the form.